markokocic/rn-native-base-example-todo/Readme.md

 ## Step 6 - happy coding
 That's it.
 You can now continue on your own coding react-native application in Clojurescript.

-You may also want to take a look at this repo for a samle application that use `native-base` library.
+You may also want to take a look at this repo for a sample application that use `native-base` library.

 ## Step 6 - Add `native-base`
-In order to use any react-native library, it needs to be added by your favorite node package manager.
-Use either npm or yarn.
+In order to use any react-native library, it needs to be added by your favourite node package manager.
+Use either  `npm` or `yarn`.
 ```
 yarn add native-base
 ```
+or
 ```
 npm install --save native-base
 ```